1

 Hand Picker information

-What is the job description of a hand picker?
+What is a hand picker?

 Hand Pickers are workers responsible for manually selecting, sorting, and collecting items such as fruits, vegetables, or products in warehouses or agricultural settings.
 Their work involves identifying and picking the best quality items by hand, ensuring that damaged or substandard goods are not selected.
 Hand Pickers often work as part of a team and may be required to meet specific productivity targets.
 This role requires physical stamina, attention to detail, and the ability to work efficiently for extended periods.
 Hand Pickers play a vital role in maintaining quality standards in various industries, including agriculture, logistics, and manufacturing.